SanderJBouwman/shiniertreecheckbox/readme.md

 The clickableLabelsCallback option allows you to specify a callback function that will be called when a label is clicked.

 ##### Required Arguments
-The callback function will **always** receive the id of the clicked label as the first argument.
+The callback function will **always** receive the returnValue of the clicked label as the first argument.
 Thus the callback function should have at least one argument.
 The callback function can also receive additional arguments.
 These can be specified using the _clickableLabelsCallbackArgs_ option.
 The _clickableLabelsCallbackArgs_ option should be a list.